Lazo07/aws-saa-c03-notes/003 Simple Storage Service (S3)/notes.md

 - initial access is granted to Account root user (account which created it) by default.
 - Granting access priviledge for other accounts will need to be done explicitly.
     - By using S3 bucket policies.
+- Can store huge objects (up to 5TB) but can store unlimited number of objects.

 ### Bucket Policies
 - A type of <u>AWS Resource Policy</u>.